-Director Since: 2019 Mark J. Murphy is the Chief Financial Officer of Qorvo, Inc., (NASDAQ: QRVO), a leading provider of radio frequency solutions for mobile devices, wireless infrastructure, aerospace and defense, internet of things, and other markets.
-Mr. Murphy joined Qorvo as CFO in June 2016 and is responsible for finance, information technology, and strategic planning.
-He was previously executive vice president and CFO of Delphi Automotive, PLC, a supplier of advanced technologies to the automotive industry.
-Mr. Murphy joined Delphi from Praxair, Inc., a global industrial gas supplier, where he was president of the U.S. Industrial Gases business, and before that, president of Praxair's Surface Technologies and Electronic Materials division.
-He previously served as senior vice president and CFO of MEMC Electronic Materials, Inc., corporate controller of Praxair, president of Praxair's Electronics division and vice president of finance for Praxair Asia based in Shanghai.
+Director Since: 2019 Mark J. Murphy is the Chief Financial Officer of Micron Technology, Inc., a world leader in innovative memory and storage solutions.
+Mr. Murphy joined Micron as CFO in April 2022 and is responsible for all financial functions including tax, treasury, internal audit and investor relations.
+From June 2016 until joining Micron, Mr. Murphy was the Chief Financial Officer of Qorvo, Inc., a leading provider of wireless and wired connectivity solutions, where he was responsible for all financial functions, information technology and corporate strategy.
+He was previously Executive Vice President and CFO of Delphi Automotive, PLC, a supplier of advanced technologies to the automotive industry.
+Mr. Murphy joined Delphi from Praxair, Inc., a global industrial gas supplier, where he was president of the U.S. Industrial Gases business, and before that, President of Praxair's Surface Technologies and Electronic Materials division.
+He previously served as Senior Vice President and CFO of MEMC Electronic Materials, Inc., Corporate Controller of Praxair, President of Praxair's Electronics division and Vice President of Finance for Praxair Asia based in Shanghai.
+Earlier in his career, he served as an officer in the United States Marine Corps.
 Mr. Murphy's experience as a CFO and general manager in high technology industrial businesses, including those serving aerospace and advanced materials markets, and his extensive experience working in Asia and Europe make him qualified to serve as a director.